Annie (franchise): Annie (2014)

-Similar to the plot of the 1982 film, the story follows Annie, this time in a foster home still run by Miss Hannigan.
+Set in its own era (2014) rather than the 1930s, the story follows Annie, this time in a foster home run by Miss Hannigan.
 In some modern changes from the original film, Annie has more initiative in her attempts to find her birth parents.
-For example, she spends Fridays outside Domani's restaurant, believing her parents will come for her because a note written on a receipt from Domani's says they will return.
+For example, she spends Fridays outside Domani's Restaurant, believing her parents will come for her because a note written on a receipt from Domani's says they will return.
 Annie also finds out her social security number and makes a copy of it so she can do research on her family background.
-The film is also set in present-day rather than in the 1930s.
-In addition, many characters' names and stories are changed as well.
-Oliver Warbucks is changed to Will Stacks, a wealthy and germaphobic politician.
+Many characters' names and stories are changed as well.
+Oliver Warbucks is changed to Will Stacks, a wealthy and germophobic politician.
 Stacks finds out about Annie's story through a viral video.
-Miss Hannigan's first name which was Agatha, is changed to Colleen.
-Another big change is the removal of Lily St. Regis and Rooster's character is changed to Guy Danlily, one of Stacks' advisors.
-Guy also becomes Colleen's lover instead of brother.
+Miss Hannigan's first name, Agatha in previous versions, is changed to Colleen.
+Another big change is the removal of Lily St. Regis, and Rooster's character is changed to Guy Danlily, one of Stacks' advisors and Colleen's lover (instead of her brother).
 Punjab's name is also changed to Nash and Mr. Bundles is renamed Lou and is a bodega owner rather than a laundry man.
 Several orphans' names are changed to more modern names as well.
 For example, Duffy is renamed Isabella Sullivan and Molly is changed to Mia Putnam.

 Direct-to-video film

 Little Orphan Annie's A Very Animated Christmas (1995)

-In this animated direct-to-video, Annie, Warbucks, and their friends celebrate Christmas.
+In a retelling of A Christmas Carol, Warbucks is portrayed as a callous Ebenezer Scrooge-type character where his encounter with Annie makes him realize the importance of charity.

 Television films

 Annie: A Royal Adventure!
 (1995)

 A television sequel to the 1982 film titled Annie: A Royal Adventure! was distributed on Sony Pictures Television on November 18, 1995.
-The film takes place a year after the first film and follows the Annie's trip to London so Warbucks can be knighted by King George V. However, Annie and her friends get tangled up in a scheme with Lady Edwina Hogbottom, who schemes to explode Buckingham Palace.
+The film takes place a year after the first film and follows Annie's trip to London where Warbucks is to be knighted by King George V. However, Annie and her friends get tangled up in a scheme with Lady Edwina Hogbottom, who schemes to blow up Buckingham Palace.